eunjeeSung/StoryGAN/README.md

 This repo builds upon the original StoryGAN repo.
 Novel contributions will include:
 - A model trained on [VIST](https://visionandlanguage.net/VIST/), a photorealistic dataset containing "81,743 unique photos in 20,211 sequences".
 The original StoryGAN authors only showed results from training on a cartoon and clip art dataset.
 - No more requirement for the entire story upfront.
 A user can start their storybook journey with just a single sentence.
-- Style transfer feature, powered by CycleGAN, to turn photorealistic outputs to beautiful illustrations.
+- Style transfer feature, powered by GANILLA, to turn photorealistic outputs to beautiful illustrations.

 ## Note to TA:
 To view the code that we authored for Milestone 2, please refer to these files/directories: